LEDs have become a preferred choice for work lights for garages, car repairs, emergencies, and indoor/outdoor construction sites.

 9. Neiko Cordless Work Light

-- [ADVANCED TECHNOLOGY]: COB (Chips On Board) technology is extremely bright and increases lumen-output per square inch, providing great flood illumination with better energy efficiency than standard SMD LEDs.
+- [COB TECHNOLOGY]: COB or chips-on-board technology increases the lumen-output per square inch, which provides bright flood illumination with greater energy efficiency than standard SMD LEDs.

 The Neiko 40339A cordless work light uses COB (chip on board) tech to provide higher lumen output per square inch and increased brightness.
 The industrial-grade polycarbonate lens and aluminum housing are impact resistant.